Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Preliminaries

-where $f\widetilde{\otimes}_{r}g$ denotes the symmetrization of $f \otimes_{r}g$.
+where $f\,\widetilde{\otimes}_{r}\,g$ denotes the symmetrization of $f \otimes_{r}g$.

-We conclude these preliminaries by three useful lemmas, that will be needed throughout the sequel. \begin{lemma} -0.2in \begin{itemize} \item[(i)] Multiple Wiener-It\^o integral has all moments satisfying the following hypercontractivity-type inequality
+We conclude these preliminaries with three useful lemmas that will be needed throughout the sequel. \begin{lemma} \begin{longlist}[(ii)] \item[(i)] Multiple Wiener--It\^o integral has all moments satisfying the following hypercontractivity-type inequality:

-\item[(ii)] If a sequence of distributions of $\{I_p(f_n)\}_{n\ge 1}$ is tight, then
+\item[(ii)] If a sequence of distributions of $\{I_p(f_n)\}_{n\ge1}$ is tight, then